Nkumar-GIT/csv2json/README.md

-#CSV to JSON Coverter
+## CSV to JSON Coverter

-A script to convert CSV data into JSON and generate the file with pipe delimited.
+Script to convert CSV data into JSON and generate the file with pipe delimited.

-Prerequisite:
+### Prerequisite:
 Python 3+

-###Arguements:
+### Arguements:

 ```
 csv2json.py <input_file> <output_file>